dbarnas/Biometry/Lectures/Section3/Class_21.md

 -	Homogeneity of variance-covariance matrix
 -	No collinearity between variables (r < 0.9)

+**Descriminant Function**
+- MANOVA linear model
+- also used for Descriminant Function Analysis

 **DFA: Discriminant Function Analysis**
 -	How well does the discriminant function classify data to particular groups?
 -	If you find that your DFA is good at classifying groups, then you could take new data, apply the DFA to it, and assign your data into your groups
 -	Groups are pre-determined (by you)
 -	Can also classify new observations into one of the groups
--	Produces a measure of the likelihood of success of our classification **Classification and Prediction**
+-	Produces a measure of the likelihood of success of our classification

+**Classification and Prediction**
 -	3 steps in using classification functions
   1. Get the coefficients and constant of the classification equation for each group